 Limited License Legal Technicians (LLLT) advise and assist people going through a divorce, child custody and other family law matters in Washington.
 The LLLT program allows licensed practitioners to consult, advise and support clients in navigating the legal system without having completed a JD.
 The LLLT role was created to offer affordable options for legal services, particularly in certain practice areas with high demand, and is a great way to be part of increasing accessibility to legal assistance.
 The first identified high-demand practice area is family law.
 The LLLT license allows Lori to consult with people on their family law issues, at a lower cost than an attorney would typically charge, and she can give the same type of advice and knowledge you require.

-Lori also functions as the office manager at Clearwater Law Group ensuring daily office operations are maintained.
-Ms. Mendoza became a Rule 6 Law Clerk in April 2016, and is engaged in a rigorous course of study intend to result in her admission to the Washington State Bar as an attorney.
+Ms. Mendoza became a Rule 6 Law Clerk in April 2016, and is engaged in a rigorous course of study intended to result in her admission to the Washington State Bar as an attorney.

-Lori in her off time enjoys singing, traveling, camping, spending time with her three adoring children and husband, and friends, church, and a variety of church activities.
+In Lori’s off time she enjoys singing, traveling, camping, spending time with her three adoring children, husband and friends, church, and a variety of church activities.
 She is a volunteer with the Domestic Violence Services of Benton and Franklin Counties, the Tri-City Union Gospel Mission, and with the St. Patrick’s Church Choir.